Jonesyme/AutoAddress/README.md

 **Target**: Universal (iPhone + iPad)<br /><br />
 **Description**: <br />
 Aside from Google's MapKit SDK (for showing the map) the solution uses no 3rd-party libraries.
 While 3rd-party libraries may have made my life much easier, I am of the stubborn opinion that Senior Engineers should be able to code without them.
 Most of the bonus features are included in the solution with the notable exception of placing a "drivable" route between the two locations on the map.
 I made the mistake of implementing Google's MapKit only to later realize that Google's MapKit SDK does not support road routes.
 If I had unlimited time, I would revert to using Apple's MapKit but alas, I had to step away from the keyboard at some point.

-<br /><br />
-Regardless of the outcome, thank you for the opportunity and I appreciate your time.  - Mike